dart-lang/site-www/src/codelabs/async-await/index.md

 represents the result of an asynchronous operation.
 A future object has two states: uncompleted or completed.

+{{ site.alert.note }}
+'Uncompleted' is a special term in Dart referring to the state of a future before it has produced a result.
+{{ site.alert.end }}

 ### Uncompleted

 When you invoke a function that returns a future, that function immediately returns a future object in an uncompleted state.
 While in its uncompleted state, a future object is simply waiting for asynchronous operations to finish or to throw an error.

 ### Completed